(Yep. I made that costume.)

 It made sense, then, that I went on to major in theatre.
 Theatre is the only thing I have had a continuous, ever-expanding, unquenchable passion for.
 I had no illusions.
 I knew I would not move to LA or NY.
 I figured there were plenty of other places to

 make a decent living scrape together enough of a living become a waitress and live on mac and cheese while doing theatre.
 I really thought I had thought this through.
 Really.
 But, as it so often does, life happened.
 I met the man of my dreams right before my last year of undergraduate studies as I was preparing for graduate school auditions.
 Giddy with excitement that the man of my dreams actually existed in reality, I was engaged 5 weeks later and married in 9 months.
-Bug was born 1 year and 7 months later, and now (almost four years from graduating) I find myself a want-to-be budding actress staying at home with two beautiful kids and watching my niece during the week as well.
-I wouldn’t change it for the world - not for all the best parts in all the best broadway hits... but I do miss acting.
-I’ve done a few things locally in community theatre and that definitely does take the edge off.
-I try to focus on finding validation in the hugs, kisses and funny little antics of my two year and the oh-so-sweet smiles of my three month old instead of the applause of an audience of strangers.
+Bug was born 1 year and 7 months later, and now I find myself a want-to-be budding actress staying at home with two beautiful kids, expecting my third (another boy!).

-But where to find a consistent creative outlet?
+But where to find a consistent creative outlet in my current situation?

 I became a blog stalker.
 That’s right.
-I now openly admit to stalking such blogs as MADE and MADE BY RAE and Craftaholics Anonymous and A Lemon Squeezy Home - and that’s just the tiniest sampling to give you an idea.
-I was inspired.
+I openly admit to stalking such blogs as MADE and MADE BY RAE.
+It whet my appetite and the list of blogs to follow grew to include some serious creative inspiration like Googiemomma, Delia Creates, Craftiness is Not Optional, A Girl and a Glue Gun...
 Soon, my stalking turned into a desire to become like these online celebrities I so admired.
-I began to page through “tutes” thinking, “hey, I could do that!
+I began to page through tuts thinking, “hey, I could do that!
 I really could make that....”

 Turns out, I couldn’t.

 I tried my hand at even the easiest of sewing projects with only mild success (in the loosest possible sense of the word).
 I could make things kind of a little bit sorta like that, but I could not, in fact, make THAT.
-The thing is, that didn’t really bother me too much.
-I still like sewing (or what I call sewing....).
-I still like doing crafty things and scrapbooking.
-I even like repurposing various household items - furniture included (there’s just something about power tools).
+The thing is, that didn’t really bother me.
 I like coming up with ideas and executing them.
 I like the journey from my mind to the finished product.
 In short, I am in love with the creative process.